 Inexpensive, easy-to-use and now reaching critical mass, public bike sharing schemes allow everyone to experience the benefits of this green and healthy mode of transport – at a marginal cost.
-Evolving tech has been one of the drivers behind the growth of these affordable, active transport schemes: frictionless payments, trackable devices and operational logistics have all helped to get people out of their cars and onto a pair of wheels, freeing up street space to enable public transport flows.
+These affordable active transport schemes help to get people out of their cars and onto a pair of wheels, freeing up street space to enable public transport flow.

 As one of the most successful bike share schemes in Europe, dublinbikes has transformed cycling and public transport in Dublin since its launch in 2009.
-Similar schemes were then rolled out across regional cities in Ireland, with Arup appointed in 2014 to implement and manage the operations phase of the new Coca-Cola Zero bikes® in Galway, Limerick and Cork.
+Similar schemes were then rolled out across regional cities in Ireland, with Arup appointed in 2012 to oversee the implementation and operation of the new public bike share schemes in the cities of Galway, Limerick and Cork.
 Launched between late 2013 and early 2014, these schemes are a resounding success.

 Cycle schemes: encouraging active lifestyles

-Arup was appointed by the National Transport Authority (NTA) in 2012 to progress the bike rental scheme from feasibility stage through to detailed design, including holding a public consultation and managing the procurement of a contractor.
+Arup was appointed by the NTA in 2012 to progress the bike rental scheme from feasibility stage through to detailed design, including holding a public consultation and managing the procurement of a contractor.

 After appointing a contractor, Arup’s traffic engineers and transport planning consultants managed the construction and handover phases – including site supervision, liaising with all stakeholders, contract management and a significant focus on technology testing and commissioning.

-Having been reappointed in 2018, Arup is currently managing the operations phase of the contract, which includes monitoring scheme performance and approving operational payments, liaising with the operator, the NTA, relevant local authorities and any other stakeholders or interested third parties.
+Having been reappointed in 2018, Arup is currently managing the operations phase of the contract, which includes monitoring scheme performance and approving operational payments, liaising with the operator, the NTA, relevant local authorities and other stakeholders or interested third parties.
 This also involves collaboration with all relevant parties to resolve any operational issues as they arise on a month-to-month basis.